genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/05_access-control/03_password-authentication.md

 * `codePeriodDiscrepancy` specifies the allowed discrepancy to the TOTP.
 1 would mean a single block of each `codePeriodSeconds` either side of the time window.
 Default: 1.
 * `codeDigits` specifies the number of digits used in the TOTP.
 Default: 6 digits.
 * `hashingAlgorithm` specifies which choice of Hashing Algorithm to use.
 Available choices are: `HashingFunction.SHA1`, `HashingFunction.SHA256` or `HashingFunction.SHA512`.
 Default: `HashingFunction.SHA1`.
-* `issuer` specifies a reference to the Organisation or Entity issuing the MFA.
+* `issuer` specifies a reference to the organisation or entity issuing the MFA.
 Default: Genesis.
 * `label` specifies a label for the MFA.
-This is typically an email address of the issuing Entity or Organisation.
+This is typically an email address of the issuing entity or organisation.
 Default: genesis.global.
 * `confirmWaitPeriodSecs` specifies the period of time in seconds before a secret has to be confirmed.
 Default: 300 seconds.
 * `secretEncryptKey` specifies the key that is used to encrypt Secrets in the database.
 If this is null or undefined, Secrets will not be encrypted in the database.
 Default: null.
 * `usernameTableLookUpSalt` specifies the salt with which a username is hashed when stored in the database with the above Secret.
 If this is null or undefined, the username will not be hashed in the database.
 Default: null.